The Difference Between Hypothyroidism and Hyperthyroidism

 - Chronic lack of iodine

-Besides the appropriate treatment, we recommend eating the following foods to increase your iodine levels:
+Besides the treatment prescribed by your doctor, we also recommend eating the following foods to increase your iodine levels:

 - Blue fish